UPDATED AS OF 7 August 2020

 Businesses will therefore be required to nominate which payment rate they are claiming for each of their eligible employees.
 Payment by the ATO will continue to be made in arrears, and alternative tests are available where the employees’ hours were not usual during the February 2020 reference period.

 In addition to the change in payment rates, businesses that want to continue claiming the JobKeeper payment beyond 27 September 2020 will be required to reassess their eligibility with reference to their actual turnover in the June and September quarters as well as satisfying existing eligibility requirements.
-To be eligible for the JobKeeper for the period 28 September 2020 to 3 January 2021, businesses will be need to demonstrate that their actual GST turnover has significantly fallen in either the June quarter 2020 (April, May and June) OR the September quarter 2020 (July, August, September) relative to comparable periods (generally the corresponding quarters in 2019).
-Note this requirement was recently amended in light of the stage 4 lockdowns in Victoria to only satisfy the decline in turnover in one of the quarters and not both.
+To be eligible for the JobKeeper for the period 28 September 2020 to 3 January 2021, businesses will be need to demonstrate that their actual GST turnover has significantly fallen in the September quarter 2020 (July, August, September) relative to comparable periods (generally the corresponding quarters in 2019).
+Note this requirement was recently amended in light of the stage 4 lockdowns in Victoria where businesses only need to satisfy the decline in turnover in September 20 20 quarter and not the June 2020 quarter and September 2020 quarter.
 Note this applies to all businesses across Australia and is not limited to Victorian businesses.

 A further change has been announced to move the reference date for assessing eligible employees.
 The previous JobKeeper included employees who were employed as at 1 March 2020, this date for JobKeeper 2.0 has been changed to 1 July 2020, which may mean previous employees who were not included as they didn’t satisfy the 12 month test for casual employees may not be included or permanant employees hired since 1 March 2020 are now eligible for JobKeeper.
 Should any businesses be eligible for JobKeeper 2.0, it would advisable to revisit the eligible employees as this may now include a greater of employees.